jasonbraganza/git-the-branch/README.md

 ### Acknowledgements
-It depends on GitPython which is distributed under the BSD 3-Clause "New" or "Revised" License. (copy in the Licenses sub-directory)
+Git-the-Branch depends on GitPython which is distributed under the BSD 3-Clause "New" or "Revised" License. (copy in the Licenses sub-directory)